ben-j-wallace/adolescents/final-outline.md

 * Moderated by "positive intergroup contact attitudes" (Rivas-Drake et al. 2018)
 * Scholarship examining "self-segregation" often ignores the power imbalances that exist among adolescent peer networks.
   * White students tend to have only white friends, and students from marginalized racial groups are more likely to have friends *of all racial groups*.

+## Conclusion

+Diversifying schools are more important than curricula when students mainly map curricula to ideological frames.

+* See peer networks and whether this is supported?